oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

  This section describes how to create a Monitor manually from a Deployed Model.

- - Navigate to "Deployments" menu on the left
+ - Navigate to `Deployments` menu on the left
  - Identify the Deployed Model that will be Monitored.
 It will be the Model at the top of the list.
- - At the far right of that Model line, select "Add Monitor"
+ - At the far right of that Model line, select `Add Monitor` icon
- - Fill in the required fields in the "Basic" tab as follows:
+ - Fill in the required fields in the `Basic` tab as follows:
    - Model Type: `Regression`
    - Input Data Type: `Tabular`
    - Leave the other fields at their current selection <br><br>
- - Fill in the required fields in the "Drift" tab as follows:
+ - Fill in the required fields in the `Drift` tab as follows:
    - Select `Enable` box
    - Algorithm: `Auto`
    - Within "Train Data" section use the following fields:
      - Dataset: `insurance-data`
      - Dataset Version: `v1`
      - Upload Transformer Script file from [Transformer Script File](https://raw.githubusercontent.com/oneconvergence/dkube-examples/training/insurance/monitoring/mm-transformer.py)
-   - Within the "Predict Data" section use the following fields:
+   - Within the `Predict Data` section use the following fields:
      - Dataset Content: `CloudEventLogs`
    - Leave the other fields at their current selection <br><br>
- - Fill in the required field in the "Performance" tab as follows:
+ - Fill in the required field in the `Performance` tab as follows:
    - Select `Enable` box
    - Select `Labelled Data` box
    - Dataset: *`<your-performance-dataset>`* **(from Resource Creation step)**